BetterDiscord/docs/docs/themes/tutorials/creating.md

 }
 ```

 The `#333333` comes from the corresponding VSCode panel.
 If you save your theme, you'll suddenly see that the guild list has changed color to match VSCode.
-Moreover, you might see some other colors have changed too, like the titlebar on windows, and the background of the search bar.
+Moreover, you might see some other colors have changed too, like the title bar on Windows, and the background of the search bar.

 Next, let's see if we can make the guild list even narrower.
 The bar in VSCode is about `50px` wide.